xclusive1111/insane-fingers/service/README.md

 $ npm run dev
 ```

-This will start a RESTful API server on port 3000 and a WebSocket server on port 4000
+This will start a server on port 3000 for both RESTful API and WebSocket